New Staff Vacancies

 Student Engagement Manager Kerry Amos and Student Engagement Officer Danny Chapman attended alongside Gem and Phoebe.
 The Assembly closed with participants raising ribbons in a shared commitment to making Essex fairer, safer, and more connected.

 USP College is proud of the role our students played.
-This is only the beginning.

 Find out more about the career pathways this course relates to.